 I was raised in the suburbs of Chicago, and enjoyed a very happy upbringing.
 I credit my parents, through their practice and understanding of Christian Science, with instilling in me a love for God and church.
 From an early age, I felt a draw to God and an urge to do some daily good for Him.

-One of the defining moments in my life was working as a counselor at a Christian Science summer camp while in college.
+One of the defining moments in my life was working as a counselor at a Christian Science camp.
 The love I felt and the healings I witnessed convinced me to make Christian Science my own.